triton-inference-server/server/deploy/fleetcommand/README.md

 ### Prometheus ServiceMonitor Support

-If you have `prometheus-operator` deployed, you can enable the ServiceMonitor for the Triton Inference Server by setting `serviceMonitor: true` in Application Configuration.
+If you have `prometheus-operator` deployed, you can enable the ServiceMonitor for the Triton Inference Server by setting `serviceMonitor.enabled: true` in Application Configuration.
 Otherwise, server metrics can be scraped by pointing an external prometheus instance at the `metricsNodePort` in the values.

 ## Using Triton Inference Server